-\sim (C) To prepare and submit to the General Council proposals, including budget and monetary proposals, to enable the Tribe to carry forth the policies and intent of this Title.
+(C) To prepare and submit to the Tribal Council for its approval proposals, including budget and monetary proposals, to enable the Tribe to carry forth the policies and intent of this Title.

 (D) To work with the Council, the staff of any tribal department, program, project, or operation in regard to gaming issues.